paulfioravanti/presentations/exercism_ruby_armstrong_numbers/exercism_ruby_armstrong_numbers.md

 ![fit](https://www.dropbox.com/s/4e64tbx4mluz09f/big_armstrong_number.png?dl=1)

 ^
 ...which, of course, I had to try with the solution, and it works!
+So my solution is totally robust.

 ---
 [.background-color: #009CA8]